kba/semtonotes-utils/README.md

 - `@param string svgString` SVG as a string
 - `@param xrx.drawing.Drawing drawing` the drawing to create the group in
 - `@param Object options`
+  - `@param Boolean options.grouped` Create a new ShapeGroup with the shapes.
+Default `true`
   - `@param Boolean options.absolute` Force absolute coordinates.
 Default: `false`
   - `@param Boolean options.scaleX` Fixed scale factor to scale x-coordinates by.
 Calculated unless provided.
 Falls back to